1100 West Market St.

 Program Format

-All M.A. in Liberal and Interdisciplinary Studies courses (10) are seven weeks long, asynchronous (no set class times), and offered online.
-There will be set due dates for assignments and projects, but otherwise the program offers the flexibility for students to pursue their degree without synchronous class meetings.
+Liberal and Interdisciplinary Studies courses are seven weeks long, asynchronous (no set class times), and offered online.
+Assignments and projects have set due dates, but otherwise the program offers the flexibility for students to pursue their degree without synchronous class meetings.
 At the same time, instructors use a variety of tools to personalize the online classroom.

-The Capstone course follows four core courses and five electives and provides the opportunity to students to synthesize and apply their learning to a project of their choosing, such as a current challenge in their workplace or community.
+The Capstone course follows the completion of four core courses and five electives and provides the opportunity to students to synthesize and apply their learning to a project of their choosing, such as a current challenge in their workplace or community.

 For information regarding deadlines and requirements for admission, please see https://grs.uncg.edu/programs/.